On an example of quiver DT/relative GW correspondence: Exchange of absolute with relative point conditions

 For all $1 \leqslant j \leqslant \beta \cdot D_2$, we denote $V_j$ the vertex of $\Sigma(C)_b$ to which the unbounded edge $E_j$ is attached.
 A priori, one could have $V_j = V_k$ for some $j \neq k$.
 We have $\Sigma(f)_b(V_j)=v_\PP$ for all $1 \leqslant j \leqslant \beta \cdot D_2$.
 We denote $V_0$ the vertex of $\Gamma$ to which the unbounded edge $E_0$ is attached.

-For $V$ a vertex of $\Sigma(C)_b$ and $E$ an edge adjacent to $V$, we denote $v_{V,E}$ the slope\footnote{E.g.\ see edge marking in Definition 2.5.3 of \cite{abramovich2017decomposition}.} measured from $V$ of the restriction of $\Sigma(f)_b$ to $E$.
+We refer to Definition 2.5.3 of \cite{abramovich2017decomposition} for details on edge marking.
+For $V$ a vertex of $\Sigma(C)_b$ and $E$ an edge adjacent to $V$, we denote $v_{V,E}$ the slope measured from $V$ of the restriction of $\Sigma(f)_b$ to $E$.
 Given our picture of $X_0^\trop$, we can identify $v_{V,E}$ with a well-defined element of $\Z^2$, except if $\Sigma(f)_b(E)$ is contained in $e_{D_2}$, in which case $v_{V,E}$ defines two elements of $\Z^2$ corresponding to the two copies of $e_{D_2}$ and identified by the map gluing the two copies of $e_{D_2}$.

-Using the same identification with $\Z^2$, we can write $u_p=(-\beta.D_1,0)$, and we will use the standard scalar product of vectors in $\Z^2$.
-In particular, $v_{V,E} \cdot u_p=0$ is equivalent to $\Sigma(f)_b$ horizontal, $v_{V,E} \cdot u_p>0$ is equivalent to $\Sigma(f)_b$ pointing downward from $V$, and $v_{V,E} \cdot u_p>0$ is equivalent to $\Sigma(f)_b$ pointing upward from $V$.
+Using the same identification with $\Z^2$, we can write $u_p=(-\beta \cdot D_1,0)$, and we will use the standard scalar product of vectors in $\Z^2$.
+In particular, $v_{V,E} \cdot u_p=0$ is equivalent to $\Sigma(f)_b$ horizontal, $v_{V,E} \cdot u_p>0$ is equivalent to $\Sigma(f)_b$ pointing downward from $V$, and $v_{V,E} \cdot u_p<0$ is equivalent to $\Sigma(f)_b$ pointing upward from $V$.

 \begin{prop} Let

 be an element of $\overline{M}_g(X_0,\beta,\tilde{\sigma})$.
 Let

 be its tropicalization.
 Let $b$ be in the interior of $\Sigma(g)^{-1}(1)$.
 Assume that $\Sigma(C)_b$ is a graph of genus $0$.
 Then: \begin{itemize} \item For every $V$ vertex of $\Sigma(C)_b$, we have $\Sigma(f)_b(V)\in (e_{D_1} \cup e_{D_2})$. \item Let $V$ and $V'$ be vertices of $\Sigma(C)_b$ such that $\Sigma(f)_b(V)$ is contained in the interior of $e_{D_1}$ and $\Sigma(f)_b(V')$ is contained in the interior of $e_{D_2}$.
 Then, there is no edge of $\Sigma(C)_b$ connecting $V$ and $V'$. \item We have $E_0 \subset e_{D_1}$. \end{itemize} \end{prop}